Efforts on in Congress to finish Digvijaya Singh politically?

 But, then Congress President Sonia Gandhi did not buy his reasoning and removed him as the All India Congress Committee General Secretary in-charge of Goa and Karnataka, which was going for polls in 2018.
 However, Sonia continued Singh as general secretary in-charge of Andhra Pradesh and Telangana.

 However, Digvijaya was also relieved from the duties as in-charge of Andhra Pradesh and Telangana last year.
 It was reported that he was asked by the Congress high-command to focus on upcoming Madhya Pradesh Assembly election in 2019.
 But, he was not given any significant responsibility in the recently held Madhya Pradesh Assembly elections where Kamal Nath and Jyotiraditya Scindia led the elections and formed the government by dethroning 15-year-rule of the BJP.
-Both Kamal Nath and Scindia also hail from Madhya Pradesh.
+Both Kamal Nath and Scindia hailed from Madhya Pradesh.

-A video went viral during the Madhya Pradesh Assembly elections wherein Digvijaya was heard telling Congress workers in an informal chat that he refrains from campaigning and giving poll speeches as they end up costing Congress crucial votes.
+A video went viral during the Madhya Pradesh Assembly elections wherein Digvijaya was heard telling Congress workers in an informal chat that he refrained from campaigning and giving poll speeches as they end up costing Congress crucial votes.

 Kamal Nath told reporters last Saturday at Chhindwara in Madhya Pradesh that he had requested Digvijaya Singh that if he wanted to contest Lok Sabha polls then he should do so from the toughest seats of the state where the Congress did not win elections since the last 30-35 years.